Should You Invest in the Highest Dividend Paying Stocks?

 Can the company even afford to pay out this year?
 How about next year?
 A company that pays a huge dividend—especially one disproportionate to its earnings and free cash flow is a warning sign.
 How does the company plan to continue its payment strategy?
 Is this a temporary trick of accounting to draw in uncautious investors to inflate the stock price to artificial levels?
 Be wary.
 Rely on reliability.

-Are Value Investors Making Money Off of Dividends?
+Should Value Investors Make Money from Dividends?

 Dividends are great, and many great companies have good dividend stocks to buy.
 Yet value investing looks for underpriced stocks.
 Sometimes they pay dividends.
 Sometimes they don't.